 H.R.
 7 is a dangerous and misleading bill that has one goal – eliminating abortion coverage in all of the insurance markets.
 If H.R.
 7 were to become law, all women could either lose insurance coverage that includes abortion or be stigmatized while seeking such comprehensive insurance.

 H.R.
-7 Could Lead to the Elimination of Abortion Coverage in the Private Health Insurance Market.
+7 Could Lead to the Elimination of Abortion Coverage in the Private Health Insurance Market

-Experts have stated that legislation like H.R.
+H.R.
 7 could result in the entire private insurance market dropping abortion coverage, thereby making such coverage unavailable to anyone.
 H.R.
 7’s abortion coverage bans incentivize insurers to drop abortion coverage from their Marketplace health insurance plans.
 This elimination of coverage in the Marketplace will have a “ripple” effect on the entire health insurance market.
 As the Marketplaces grow, they are expected to become the industry standard, such that private insurers will offer the same package of benefits inside and outside of the Marketplaces.
 Accordingly, the entire insurance market will go from one where – absent political interference – abortion coverage is the industry standard to one where such coverage is eliminated.

 H.R.
-7 would deny women Premium Tax Credits merely for choosing comprehensive health insurance that includes abortion coverage.
+7 would deny women premium tax credits merely for choosing comprehensive health insurance that includes abortion coverage.
 Such a provision particularly affects low and moderate income women as the tax credits are intended to help such women purchase health insurance in the Marketplaces.
 In addition, H.R.
 7 would deny small businesses the Small Business Tax Credit for providing employees health insurance that includes abortion coverage.
 Together, these two provisions create perverse incentives for insurers to exclude abortion coverage in order to accept customers who receive the tax credits.
 It also pushes individuals and small businesses to switch to plans that do not cover abortion.